ChrisDrit/serenity-now/README.md

 **Number One**

-This gives the user the most flexibility but is the most difficult for us in assuring an always high quality experience for the user (they add new entities we are already parsing, etc..).
+This gives the user the most flexibility but is the most difficult for us in assuring an always high quality experience for the user (example: they add new entities we aren't already parsing, etc..).

 **Number Two**

-This gives us the ability to provide the most consistent, highest quality experience for the user with the downside of putting the onus of doing something the user has done for years in a new way.
+This gives us the ability to provide the most consistent, highest quality experience for the user with the downside of putting the onus of learning something the user has done for years in a new way.

 **Approach Taken**